scribe-security/docs/docs/valint/policies.md

   cocosign:
     policies:
       - name: my_policy
-        enable: true
-        modules:
+        rules:
-          - name: my_module
+          - name: my_rule
-            type: verify-artifact
-            enable: true
-            input:
+            with:
               signed: true
-              format: attest-cyclonedx-json
-              match:
+              format-type: cyclonedx-json
               target_type: '{{ .Context.target_type }}'
               git_url: '{{ .Args.git_url }}'
               git_branch: '{{ .Args.git_branch }}'
 ```

 </details>

 ## Evidence Lookup

 In order to run a policy rule, `valint` requires relevant evidence, which can be found in a storage using a number of parameters.
 These parameters can be set manually by the user or automatically derived from the context.
-Parameters that can be derived automatically are categorized into three context groups: "target," "env", and "flags".
+Parameters that can be derived automatically are categorized into three context groups: "target," "pipeline", and "product".

 1. `target` context group specifies parameters that can be derived from the target provided (if any).
 Those parameters are:
     * `target_type` - the type of the target provided (e.g., image, git, generic etc.)
     * `sbomversion` - the version of the SBOM provided (usually it's sha256 or sha1 hash)

-2. `env` context group specifies parameters that can be derived from the running environment.
+2. `pipeline` context group specifies parameters that can be derived from the running environment.
 Those parameters are:
     * `context_type` - type of the environment (e.g., local, github, etc.)
     * `git_url` - git url of the repository (if any)
     * `git_commit` - git commit of the current repository state (if any)
     * `run_id` - run id
     * `build_num` - build number

-3. `flags` context group specifies parameters that can be derived from the command line arguments.
+3. `product` context group specifies product parameters that can be derived from the command line arguments.
 Those parameters are:
     * `name` - name of the product
     * `product_version` - version of the product
     * `predicate_type` - type of the predicate (e.g., https://cyclonedx.org/bom, https://slsa.dev/provenance/v0.1, etc.)

 User can specify any combination of these three groups or a special value `none` to indicate that the parameter should not be derived automatically.
-By default `target` and `flags` groups are used.
+By default `target` and `product` groups are used.
-The list of groups to be used should be provided to the `attest.cocosign.policies.<policy>.modules.<module>.input.context-group` field in the configuration file.
+The list of groups to be used should be provided to the `attest.cocosign.policies.<policy>.rules.<rule>.evidence.filter-by` field in the configuration file.

 In addition, one can manually specify any parameters that they want to be matched by an evidence.
 For example, these can be `git_url` or `timestamp`.